-Welcome to the new BDA Audit Handbook.
+Welcome to the BDA Audit Handbook.

-For the first time, all the different components of the Audit have been drawn together in this handbook to clearly explain the Audit procedure, to raise the awareness of what you can expect from an Audit and eliminate the myths and misconceptions surrounding the Audit process.
-The Handbook defines the standards that have been used to develop the Audit and ensures that the system is fair and transparent.
+This handbook will clearly explain the audit procedure, to raise the awareness of what you can expect from an audit and eliminate the myths and misconceptions surrounding the audit process.
+The handbook defines the standards that have been used to develop the Audit and demonstrates that the system is fair and transparent.